impushpesh/twitterClone/README.md

 Twitter Clone is a real-time social media application built on the MERN (MongoDB, Express, React, Node.js) stack.
 It allows users to share posts, follow other users, like and comment on posts, and receive notifications.

+## Branches

+- **master**: Contains the deployed production-ready code that is live on the server.
+- **main**: Contains the local development version of the code for running on your local machine.

 ## Features

 - User authentication with JWT